How to Repair Your Credit

 Examples of errors are:

-• Failure to remove County Court Judgments that were settled in time
+Failure to remove County Court Judgments that were settled in time

-• Reference to things that you didn’t do – if your card was stolen and used for something fraudulent
+Reference to things that you didn’t do – if your card was stolen and used for something fraudulent

-• Your credit card transactions that should have built up good credit not being recorded properly
+Your credit card transactions that should have built up good credit not being recorded properly

-• Old items that should have been removed – negative items on your credit report should drop off after seven years
+Old items that should have been removed – negative items on your credit report should drop off after seven years

-Usually, the first thing you need to do is talk to the creditor that the error relates to – so your credit card company for example – and they’ll sort it out.
-It’s only if they dispute it that you’ll need to talk to the credit bureau.
+Usually, the first thing you need to do is talk to the creditor that the error relates to – so your credit card company for example – and they should address it, if there has been a genuine error.

 Increase your credit limit – but don’t use it!